South Auckland school's safety measures as gang tensions between Killer Beez and Tribesmen rise

 Last Friday, Masters was rushed to hospital in a critical condition but is now understood to be stable.

-A 39-year-old man, Akustino Tae, was charged with attempted murder when he appeared at Manukau District Court last Friday.
+A 39-year-old man, Akustino Tae, was charged with attempted murder when he appeared at Manukau District Court.
 He faces a maximum imprisonment term of 14 years if found guilty.

 University of Canterbury gang expert and sociologist Jarrod Gilbert said the incident had the potential to start some sort of a war and police needed to keep a lid on things.